What is an omission & how can it come up in a legal claim?

-What is an example of an omission?
+What is an Example of Omission?

 An example of a textbook omission is if one walks past a car collision and can see that both parties are severely injured, yet makes no attempt to help nor call emergency services.
 This failure to act could be seriously damaging to the lives of others and may even be fatal.

-Is it an omission, or not?
+Is it an Omission, or not?

 There are a number of scenarios in which one might wonder whether they have committed an omission, to make things clearer, some have been drawn up below: